MCDReforged/MCDReforged.github.io/docs/plugin_dev/classes/CommandSource.md

 Return the Info instance that this command source is created from

-It\'s only available in command source originated from an info created by MCDR
+It's only available in command source originated from an info created by MCDR

 ### get_permission_level